AGPT registrar training handbook

 Support for your wellbeing

+• Connect with your training team.
 Your wellbeing is a key focus of your RACGP training team.
-Make sure you reach out to them for advice and support during your training journey.
+Reach out to them for advice and support.

-General Practice Registrars Australia (GPRA) also offers wellbeing advice.
-GPRA is an independent organisation protecting the rights of general practice trainees; membership is free.
+• General Practice Registrars Australia (GPRA) is an independent organisation protecting the rights of general practice trainees.
+It offers wellbeing advice.
+Membership is free.

-The Australian Indigenous Doctors Association (AIDA) offers networking and professional development opportunities.
+• Australian Indigenous Doctors Association (AIDA) offers networking and professional development opportunities.
 It also provides mentoring which allows members to support and guide each other academically and culturally through their medical studies and careers as Indigenous medical doctors.
-For more information and to become a member, visit the AIDA website.

-CRANAplus Bush Support Services provides a free and confidential telephone counselling service for rural and remote health practitioners and is available 24 hours a day, seven days a week.
+• CRANAplus Bush Support Services provides a free and confidential telephone counselling service for rural and remote health practitioners and is available 24 hours a day, seven days a week (1800 805 391).
 The service is staffed by psychologists, including two Aboriginal psychologists.
-CRANAplus membership isn't required to access the service.
-More information about support available can be found on the CRANAplus website or phone 1800 805 391.
+CRANAplus membership isn’t required to access the service.

 Advertising